 Kinder Merendero/Joy toys should not be forgotten here.
 During the summer months in Europe, it is often too hot to sell regular Kinder Surprise eggs, because the chocolate melts.
 So a substitute line called Kinder Merendero in Italy and Kinder Joy in most other countries is sold during the hottest part of the year.
 These eggs, which have hazelnuts in the middle to make the chocolate more robust, often contain special series, including hand-painted figurines.
 An example of a Kinder Merendero/Kinder Joy series is “The Looney Tunes in Ancient Greece”, which features 10 Looney Tunes figurines participating in various Olympic sports.
 There are also nice puzzles that accompany this set.
 Curiously, Kinder Joy papers have sometimes accompanied some of the MPG toys issued in the Argentine line.

 One question new collectors of Kinder Surprises may be asking is: how do I spot one?
 Of course, it's easy to find them in shops.
 They're egg-shaped and have the words "Kinder SURPRISE" on them.
+They also now identify the types of toys in them (e.g. eggs with toys for girls are identified by a pink-tipped wrapper, while eggs with toys from special sets are identified by pictures of characters from those sets).
 However, if you're at a school fair or second hand shop, you're not going to get the full egg, just a toy, and probably without its paper which would give it away immediately.

 The vast majority of Kinder Surprise toys are dead easy to spot.
 Just look for a mark like "K00 N1", which should appear somewhere on the toy.
 If you find one like that, you're holding a Kinder Surprise toy.
 A few are unmarked.
 Wooden toys in particular don't have the usual markings.
 However, they usually have some plastic on them.
 The wooden engines from the K96 and K97 series have red plastic wheels.
 So if you see a wooden engine like that, especially a little one about the size of a Matchbox toy, it's very likely to be a Kinder toy.
 Beware of recasts, however, which often have no number or only part of a number (e.g. N60, with the “K94” scratched).
 Don’t be fooled into thinking they’re older toys.
 They may LOOK a lot like older toys, but if they don’t have the K number, they’re not.
 (However, some recasts have the K number but a different colour scheme to the original!)
 Hand-painted figurines don’t have K numbers, but usually have “FERRERO” or “Ferrero” stamped somewhere on them.
 The same applies to German toys.